robertmaldon/cc_dashboard/README.md

 NOTE: Tracks will only work on browsers that support the HTML5 audio and storage APIs.
 WAVs seem to be the most widely supported cross-browser audio format.

+# Alarms

+It can be helpful to get a reminder for upcoming important events of the day, such as the Daily Standup. cc_dashboard can be configured to display a clock + audible alarm in ['24' digital clock 'plink' style](http://www.urbandictionary.com/define.php?term=plink) to help remind you of these events.

+See the **DashboardConfig.alarm** value in the **config/cc\_dashboard\_config.rb** configuration file for examples.
+More than one alarm can be configured.

+NOTE: Alarms will only work on browsers that support HTML 5 audio and @font-family.

 # "cctray xml format"

 Originally developed for CruiseControl.NET, the "cctray xml format" is an RSS-like way of exposing the build status of projects.
 This format has caught on and is now supported by a number of continuous integration servers: